hexatomium/hexatomium-old.github.io/_posts/2015-10-13-polyglots-ftw.md

 ---

-In the binary oddity department, here's a funny little corkami-style beast: MZuck32 is a tiny (3634-byte) file that can be opened both as a valid Windows executable and a viewable web page (with an image embedded) just by switching its extension between EXE or HTM(L). :-)
+In the binary oddity department, here's a funny little corkami-style beast: MZuck32 is a tiny (3634-byte) file that can be opened both as a valid Windows executable and a viewable web page (with an image embedded) just by switching its extension between EXE and HTM(L). :-)

 <img src=http://i.imgur.com/CGz3AnT.png>